Dataset Reports Overview

 - Optionally, specify if you want to include Grand Totals for Columns and Rows and if so, determine their formatting

 Users can now add blocks of text to your Dataset Reports to make them even more informative and compelling.
-To use this option, drag the Text tile to the Report Canvas and add the required text information.
+To use this option, drag the Text tile to the Report Canvas and add the desired information.

 Some options are: